tiabottger/tiabottger.github.io/_posts/2025-10-13-Exploring-model-inputs-and-outputs.md

 ## Exploring model inputs and outputs

-Last week I used the Live Ocean collection of programs called `pgrid` to create an idealized estuary model grid and the NetCDF forcing files that are read into ROMS to run a simulation.
+Last week I used the LiveOcean collection of programs called `pgrid` to create an idealized estuary model grid and the NetCDF forcing files that are read into ROMS to run a simulation.
 Before my first run, I took a closer look at what was generated and what variables ROMS expects to find in a grid file.
 I glanced into `ROMS/Utility/get_grid.F`[here on Github](https://github.com/myroms/roms/blob/develop/ROMS/Utility/get_grid.F) to see what ROMS looks for in a grid in order to run.

 Some variable names/definitions to make note of:
 - `xl`: basin X-length